Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Introduction

-We use \citep{Weiss2021}'s Restricted Access Sequence Processing (RASP) language that can be compiled to concrete Transformer weights to prove by construction that a Transformer encoder-decoder\footnote{\begin{footnotesize}We follow \citep{Zhou2024} who used RASP to analyze auto-regressive decoder-loop cases, not just Transformer encoders as done by RASP author \citep{Weiss2021}.\end{footnotesize}} can perform ReCOGS\_pos\footnote{\begin{footnotesize}official variant, closer to COGS than non-positional ReCOGS, as COGS is also positional, and means we can also measure string exact match, not just semantic exact match\end{footnotesize}} over the vocabulary and grammar of that task in a systematic, compositional way (length and recursion depth limited) as a rigorous starting point to investigating when Transformers might learn or not actually learn such compositional/systematic solutions.
-We find a flat, not hierarchical/tree-structured model which lacks any handling for the recursive rules in the grammar (for prepositional phrase recursion and sentential complement recursion) can perform the task at high accuracy, but requires a special rule for avoiding "attraction" errors\footnote{\begin{footnotesize}These attraction errors are similar to those discussed elsewhere in NLP and psycholinguistics literature on hierarchical vs linear processing by language models and humans, see "Appendix: Attraction errors" (\ref{attraction_errors}).\end{footnotesize}} where inserted prepositional phrase nouns replace agent/theme/recipient nouns in the logical form by accident.
-This is our main result and suggests that the ReCOGS task can be performed with high accuracy by Transformers, turning efforts to learnability, and also adds to the literature a caveat on interpreting success on ReCOGS (and COGS\footnote{semantically equivalent and see also \href{https://github.com/willy-b/RASP-for-COGS}{https://github.com/willy-b/RASP-for-COGS}}) by noting a hierarchical or tree-structured representation is not necessarily required (contrary to \citep{KimLinzen2020} and assumption of \citep{murty2022characterizingintrinsiccompositionalitytransformers}).
+We use \citep{Weiss2021}'s Restricted Access Sequence Processing (RASP) language that can be compiled to concrete Transformer weights to prove by construction that a Transformer Encoder-Decoder\footnote{\begin{footnotesize}We follow \citep{Zhou2024} and \citep{friedmanrepresentingrulebasedchatbotstransformers} who used RASP to analyze auto-regressive decoder-loop cases, not just Transformer encoders as in \citep{Weiss2021}.\end{footnotesize}} (hereafter EncDec) can perform COGS and ReCOGS\_pos\footnote{\begin{footnotesize}official variant, closer to COGS than non-positional ReCOGS, as COGS is also positional, and means we can also measure string exact match, not just semantic exact match\end{footnotesize}} over the vocabulary and grammar of that task in a systematic, compositional way as a rigorous starting point to investigating when Transformers might learn or not actually learn such compositional/systematic solutions.
+We find a flat, not hierarchical/tree-structured model which lacks any handling for the recursive rules in the grammar (for prepositional phrase recursion and sentential complement recursion) can perform the task accurately, but requires learning a masking rule\footnote{\begin{footnotesize}to mask out prepositional phrases when extracting noun-verb relationships (which are separable from pp relationship output in the (Re)COGS logical forms), see center-embedded pp examples in the (Re)COGS training set, see Table \ref{RASP-model-flat-patterns-after-masking-to-nv-relationships-table}.\end{footnotesize}} for avoiding "attraction" errors\footnote{\begin{footnotesize}These attraction errors are similar to those discussed elsewhere in NLP and psycholinguistics literature on hierarchical vs linear processing by language models and humans, see "Appendix: Attraction errors" (\ref{attraction_errors}).\end{footnotesize}} where inserted prepositional phrase nouns replace agent/theme/recipient nouns in the logical form by accident. \textbf{This is our main result and suggests that Transformers can perform the (Re)COGS task accurately even for novel prepositional phrase substitution positions or structural recursion depths unseen in training}, turning efforts to learnability of such a generalizing solution (flat pattern matching \textbf{with masking}), and also adds to the literature a caveat on interpreting success on (Re)COGS by noting a hierarchical or tree-structured representation is not necessarily required (contrary to \citep{KimLinzen2020} and assumption of \citep{murty2022characterizingintrinsiccompositionalitytransformers}).
+Finally, we find that these "attraction" errors predicted for flat pattern matching without masking (and not for recursive/hierarchical/tree-structured representations) are contributing to the high error rate of the \citep{Wu2023} baseline Transformer trained from scratch (EncDec only 2 layers deep).